linosgian/Ouroboros/README.md

 - Not following the golden rule *DO NOT ROLL YOUR OWN CRYPTO*, i used a non-standard sha256 implementation because of:
   * Annoying dependencies and size of OpenSSL library.
   * Extremely verbose code of Win32API's Crypto library.
-  * I only needed SHA256 for hashing one single usage.
+  * I only needed SHA256 for hashing one single string.
 To produce a mutex in order to avoid multiple instance of the malware running at the same time
 In any case what i've done is NOT recommended.

 ## Main Ideas